-The Wholesale Credit and Market Risk, RBWM along with Risk Business Management are the constituent parts of the bank's Risk function that supports the Chief Risk Officer in overseeing credit risks.
+The Wholesale Credit Risk, Retail Credit Risk, Special Assets Management, along with Credit Risk Business Management are the constituent parts of the bank's Credit Risk function that supports the Chief Officer's oversight for credit risks.
 Their major duties comprise undertaking independent reviews of large and high-risk credit proposals, managing retail credit risk, overseeing large exposure policy, owning our credit policy and credit systems programmes, overseeing portfolio management and reporting on risk matters to senior executive management and to regulators.
-These credit risk areas work closely with other parts of the Risk function; for example, with Operational Risk on the internal control framework and with Enterprise Risk Management on the risk appetite process.
+These credit risk areas work closely with other parts of the Risk function; for example, with Operational Risk on the internal control framework and with risk business Management on the risk appetite process.
 In addition, they work jointly with Enterprise Risk Management and the Finance function on stress testing.

 SABB is a diversified financial services institution operating in Saudi Arabia, with a range of business activities and income streams.
-SABB offers a wide range of credit products through three core business segments; Corporate and Institutional Banking (CIB) and Retail Banking & Wealth Management (RBWM).
+SABB offers a wide range of credit products through three core business segments; Corporate and Institutional Banking (CIB) and Wealth and Personal Banking (WPM).